nanisai245/syncthreadsAssgn/README.md

 ## **Middleware**

 The `auth.middleware.js` file contains the `protect` middleware function, which is used to protect routes that require authentication.
+It verifies the JWT token and ensures the user is authenticated before allowing access to the protected routes.

 ## **Controllers**